30264 - SCIENZA DELLE FINANZE / PUBLIC FINANCE

 Class group/s taught in English

-- In the second part of the course, we discuss the social insurance framework and focus on the main welfare state programs:
+- In the second part of the course, we discuss the social insurance framework and focus on the main welfare state programs, such as pensions, healthcare, unemployment benefits and anti-poverty programs.

-- Finally, we discuss how governments raise the resources needed for intervention, by analyzing taxation issues:
+- Finally, we discuss how governments raise the resources needed for intervention, by analyzing taxation issues, such as tax incidence, tax efficiency and distortionary effects of taxation.

-- Illustrate the economic rationales of government intervention in market economies.
+- Describe the economic rationales of government intervention in market economies.

 - Identify in which instances government intervention is needed to correct market failures.